Struggling to get interviews?

 American employers look for specific information presented in a particular way.
 Below are the key sections that every US resume should contain:

-Create a strong first impression with a clean, well-formatted resume header.
+Start your resume with a clean, well-formatted header.

 Position it prominently at the top of the page and include only essential contact information: